Jire/Charlatano/README.md

 [![Build Status](https://travis-ci.org/Jire/Charlatano.svg?branch=master)](https://travis-ci.org/Jire/Charlatano)
 [![License](https://img.shields.io/github/license/Jire/Charlatano.svg)](https://github.com/Jire/Charlatano/blob/master/LICENSE.txt)

+## Check out YourKit!

 [![YourKit](https://www.yourkit.com/images/yklogo.png)](https://www.yourkit.com/java/profiler/index.jsp)

 We use YourKit Java Profiler to ensure the performance of Charlatano.
 We highly recommend you check it out, and trial it for yourself!
+Just click the logo above.

+---

 **From the creators of Abendigo** comes a brand new approach to cheating-- _Charlatano_ can be completely __stream-proof__, hiding the fact that you're cheating while streaming, and completely bypasses SMAC server-sided